Skip to main content

 The long-term EU budget, which was topped up to meet the COVID-related challenges, ensures that more than 50% of the Recovery Plan is dedicated to modernisation, through research and innovation, climate and digital transitions, and preparedness, recovery and resilience.

-NextGenerationEU will provide an additional €806.9 billion, of which € €723.8 billion (in current prices) will be delivered through the Recovery and Resilience Facility (RRF) in the form of loans and grants to support the structural reforms and investments undertaken by EU countries.
-The European Commission has also implemented a new Technical Support Instrument (TSI) to provide tailor-made expertise for EU countries to design and implement reforms.
-Read more about the TSI and some of the reform projects being supported.
+NextGenerationEU provides an additional €806.9 billion, and €723.8 billion (in current prices) of this will be delivered through the Recovery and Resilience Facility (RRF), which provides loans and grants to support structural reforms and investments undertaken by EU countries.

-The European Semester, which is the framework to coordinate and monitor economic policy, has also been adapted as it is closely linked to the Recovery and Resilience Facility, and will ensure that structural reforms are an integral part of the recovery for each country.
+The European Semester, which is the framework to coordinate and monitor EU economic policy, has also been adapted as it is closely linked to the Recovery and Resilience Facility, and this will ensure that structural reforms are an integral part of the recovery for each country.

 Next Generation EU